While stuck at home during lockdown, millions could have been paying for unnecessary or impaired insurance policies.

 One consequence of the reduced claims car insurers have been paying in the past year is lower premiums for this year's policies.
 According to the ABI, these are at a record low.

-Now is therefore one of the best times to shop around if you’re coming up to renewal, and to haggle your insurer’s renewal offer if it’s not an improvement on last year’s.
-And use our reviews to get the right policy for you.
+Now is therefore one of the best times to shop around if you're coming up to renewal, and to haggle your insurer's renewal offer if it's not an improvement on last year's.
+And to get the right policy for you.